 International Students Who Register and Enroll Late

-International students in F or J status who fail to enroll in at least one class by the end of the third week of classes must consult with an advisor at the Berkeley International Office as soon as possible.
+International students with For J-visa status who fail to enroll in at least one class by the end of the third week of classes must consult with an advisor at the Berkeley International Office as soon as possible.
 Failure to do so could result in invalidation of the student’s immigration status and lead to deportation and ineligibility to reenter the United States.
 A Petition for Late Enrollment/ Registration must also be submitted.
 Details about full-time enrollment requirements can be found online.

 Establishing California Residency

 UC Berkeley classifies each student as either a resident or a nonresident for purposes of tuition and fees.
 Because of the high cost of out-of-state tuition, students are highly encouraged to establish legal residency in California.
 Some of the steps for establishing California residency should be fulfilled immediately upon arrival in Berkeley (August) because it takes one year to establish intent to reside in California.

 In order to meet the University of California residency requirements, graduate students must be in an eligible immigration status and satisfy the “Physical Presence” and “Intent to Remain in California” requirements by the residence determination date, which is the first day of instruction.
 Please refer to the Office of the Registrar website for detailed information about applying for Residency.

 If you are a continuing nonresident graduate student and wish to apply for a resident classification for an ensuing term, you must submit a Statement of Legal Residence (SLR) by that semester’s deadline.

 The amendments around the special circumstances regarding Fall 2020 and Spring 2021, COVID-19, can be found on the Graduate Division website.

 On-campus/Online MPH (OOMPH) – Online Courses Enrollment Policy